-If the external port access still fails usually a firewall prevents the access and has to be reconfigured accordingly.
+If the port access from remote computers still fails usually a firewall prevents the access and has to be reconfigured accordingly.
 On Linux this concerns settings of

-ufw etc. Consult the corresponding manuals of the software used.
-On Windows the integrated Windows Firewall is configured by Veyon automatically as long as the option Enable firewall exception in the Network settings is set to its default value (enabled).
-If a 3rd party firewall solution is used it has to be configured such that the TCP ports 11100 (primary service port) as well as 11400 (demo server) can be accessed externally.
+ufw etc. Consult the corresponding manuals of the used software.
+On Windows Veyon automatically configures the integrated Windows firewall if the option Enable firewall exception in the Miscellaneous network settings is set to its default value (enabled).
+If a 3rd party firewall solution is used it must be configured to allow external access to TCP ports 11100 (Veyon server port) and 11400 (demo server).

-Another cause of error can be wrong or insufficient Authentication settings.
-For initial tests you should select logon authentication instead of key file authentication on both computers.
-As soon as the logon authentication is successful at the local computer external access should work too.
+Another cause of the error can be wrong or insufficient authentication settings.
+For first tests you should select logon authentication instead of key file authentication on both computers.
+As soon as the authentication test is successful on the local computer external access will also work.

-When using Key file authentication it has to be enabled and the key files on master and client computers have to correspond.
-On client computers the public key file needs to have the same content as on the master computer.
-If the access still fails in some circumstances the access permissions to the key files may be wrong.
+If key file authentication is used the key files on master and client computers must match exactly.
+On client computers the public key file must have exactly the same content as on the master computer.
+If the access still fails the access permissions to the key files may be wrong.
 The Veyon Service needs to have read permissions on the public key file while the user of Veyon Master has to be able to read the private key file.
-If the problem remains the Base directories of the key files should be deleted on all computers and a new keypair generated on the master computer.
-Then the public key needs to be imported again on all client computers.
+If the problem persists the key file directories of the key files should be deleted on all computers and a new keypair generated on the master computer.
+The public key must then be imported again on all client computers.

 Settings for computer access control¶

-When using User groups authorized for computer access you have to check whether the list of authorized user groups is complete and whether the accessing user is member of one of these groups.
+If authorized user groups for computer access are used you should check whether the list of authorized user groups is complete and whether the accessing user is a member of one of these user groups.

-Improperly configured Access control rules can also cause problems with accessing computers.
-There always has to be at least one rule which allows the access under certain conditions.
+Improperly configured access control rules can also cause problems with accessing computers.
+It is necessary to always specify at least one rule to allow access under certain conditions.
 If this is ensured, a temporary test rule can be inserted at the end of the list for further debugging.
-This rule should be configured so that the option Always process rule and ignore conditions enabled and the action Allow access selected.
-This rule stepwise can be moved upwards inside the rule list until the access works or the test gives the desired positive results.
-The access rule below the temporary test rule likely causes the access being denied and can be examined more closely and corrected accordingly.
+This rule should be configured so that the option Always process rule and ignore conditions is enabled and the action Allow access is selected.
+This rule can then be moved up in the rule list step by step until the test returns the desired positive results and the access works.
+The access rule located directly below the test rule is then the cause for the access denial and can be examined more closely and corrected accordingly.
 Don’t forget to remove the test rule afterwards to prevent unauthorized access.

 Settings are not correctly saved/loaded¶

-Rooms and computers from the LDAP directory are not displayed in Master¶
+Locations and computers from LDAP directory are not displayed in Veyon Master¶

 Please make sure that:

-- LDAP integration tests List all members of a computer room and List all computer rooms are successful and return objects
+- LDAP integration tests List all entries of a location and List all locations are successful and return proper objects

-- all options for fine tuning the behavior on configuration page Master are set to their default values
+- on the configuration page Master all options for fine-tuning the behavior are set to their default values

-If the option for automated switching to the current room is activated, but doesn’t show any effect when starting Veyon Master, it should be ensured, that the master computer is set as computer for the respective room in the network object directory.
-Independent from this option, the master computer can be hid in the computer room management using the option Hide local computer in computer room management.
+If the option automatically selecting the current location is activated, but has no effect when starting Veyon Master, you should first make sure that the master computer is also listed as a computer for the respective room in the network object directory.

-In order to completely block all keyboard input and shortcuts in screen lock mode, under Windows a reboot is required after completion of the Veyon installation.
-Without a reboot the Veyon-specific driver for input devices is not yet active and keyboard input cannot be caught.
+To completely block all keystrokes and keyboard shortcuts in screen lock mode, you must restart your computer after installing Veyon on Windows.
+Without a restart, the Veyon-specific driver for input devices is not yet active and keystrokes cannot be intercepted.

 Please make sure that:

-- the demo server’s port under Network Settings on configuration page Service is set to a default value of
+- in the configuration page Service under network port numbers the demo server port is set to its default value

-- on the configuration page Service the firewall exception is enabled on the master computer or a third party firewall is configured to allow incoming connections on port
+- on the configuration page Service the firewall exception is enabled on the master computer or a third party firewall is configured to allow incoming connections to TCP port

 - the user of Veyon Master has access to its own computer (i.e. the local Veyon Service).
-In a rule set there may exist a rule prohibiting access to a computer if a teacher is signed in.
-In this case you should create a rule with activated condition accessing computer is localhost as far up the list of rules as possible.
-Otherwise the demo server is unable to access the teacher PC’s screen content and distribute it to the client computers.
+In the access control ruleset there may exist a rule prohibiting access to the computer if a teacher is logged on.
+In this case you should create a rule with the condition Accessing computer is localhost enabled as far up the list of rules as possible.
+Otherwise the demo server is unable to access the teacher computer’s screen content and distribute it to the client computers.

 There are known issues with specific KDE and Qt versions on Linux causing the Veyon Server to crash.
 This affects several other VNC server implementations as well.
-In case you’re affected by such crashes consider upgrading KDE/Qt.
+If you’re affected by such crashes consider upgrading KDE/Qt.
 As a last resort you can disable the X Damage extension in the VNC server configuration.
-This will however likely decrease overall performance and increase the CPU load.
+This will however decrease overall performance and increase the CPU load.